MarcusRim/Sutherland/README.md

 “Hope” is the thing with feathers -
 That perches in the soul -
-And sings the tune without the words -
+And sings the tune without the words - testest
 And never stops - at all -
 And sweetest - in the Gale - is heard -